Analysis | The right’s emerging hoax-ification of the omicron variant

 Host Will Cain responded: “There’s always a new variant.”

 Host Pete Hegseth added, conspiratorially: “Count on a variant about every October, every two years” — referring to the month before elections.
-Hegseth joked while holding a make-believe phone up to his ear, “We’re gonna need a new variant here.”
+Hegseth joked while holding a make-believe phone up to his ear: “We’re gonna need a new variant here.”

-To Rep. Ronny Jackson (R-Tex.), the variant was also a supposed electoral ploy by Democrats — not to explain away supply-chain issues, but rather to increase the availability of mail-in balloting.
-The former White House doctor to Barack Obama and Donald Trump with a decidedly checkered recent past said mockingly, “Here comes the MEV - the Midterm Election Variant!”
+To Rep. Ronny Jackson (R-Tex.), the variant was also a supposed electoral ploy by Democrats — not to explain away supply chain issues, but rather to increase the availability of mail-in balloting.
+The former White House doctor to Barack Obama and Donald Trump with a decidedly checkered recent past said mockingly: “Here comes the MEV - the Midterm Election Variant!”

 “They NEED a reason to push unsolicited nationwide mail-in ballots,” Jackson tweeted.
 “Democrats will do anything to CHEAT during an election - but we’re not going to let them!”